Getz85/sortable-array/README.md

 var sortableArray = new SortableArray(simpleArray);
 ```

-You can instantiate it with no value, and push, shift, pop, unshift values.
+Or you can instantiate it empty, and push, shift, pop, unshift values.
 ```
 var sortableArray = new SortableArray();
 sortableArray.push({